Early medieval towns were quite small and there were probably only about 100 towns in medieval times.

-However as the medieval period moved towards the late and high medieval periods towns started to expand as populations increased.
+However as the medieval period moved towards the late and high medieval periods towns started to expand and populations increased.

 Medieval people moved into medieval town’s from the countryside – by far the biggest medieval town in England was medieval London.

 In 886 King Alfred of Wessex re-established London (probably a town in ruins), the walled Roman city, as a fortified town, a burgh.

 At that time London had a population of around 8000 and was classed as a town (now a city).

 Medieval towns were usually built within wooden walls and later stone walls that surrounded and protected the inhabitants of the town.

 People from the countryside realized that they could sell food, products and goods easily in the new busy towns and early entrepreneurs would take any surplus stock items they had to sell at medieval town markets.

 Sometimes they did so well that they could afford to rent a property in the medieval town as well.

 Some medieval entrepreneurs moved to the medieval towns permanently to learn a trade or work for rich merchants.

 Many people from the countryside considered life to be much better in towns because of the products and services that were available and there was also more varied and abundant jobs and entertainment.